BB official logo BB

 Strengths

-• Proven technology in embedded systems (QNX)
+• Leading position in automotive embedded systems with QNX.

 Weaknesses